projectgetmoney/forkdelta.github.io/README.md

 GlobalTradeSignals is a forked UI of ForkDelta, which is a decentralized Ethereum Token Exchange with the most ERC20 listings of any exchange.

+# What is GlobalTradeSignals?
+GlobalTradeSignals is an online trading, training and signals service for cryptocurrency market.
+Our official website is https://GlobalTradeSignals.com and this exchange website is https://GlobalTradeSignals.exchange.
+GlobaTradeSignals exchange is an updated interface of ForkDelta exchange.
+All credit is given to ForkDelta team, I only adjust the look to minimized my OCD for straight(er) lines.
+ForkDelta currently acts as an open source, updated interface for EtherDelta's smart contract with an active and public development team.
+Although ForkDelta started as a fork of EtherDelta, considerable development time has been put towards a new token listing system, order book, API, and front-end UI all of which are at different stages of development and can be tracked on [GitHub](https://github.com/forkdelta/).

 # What is ForkDelta?
 ForkDelta currently acts as an open source, updated interface for EtherDelta's smart contract with an active and public development team.
 Although ForkDelta started as a fork of EtherDelta, considerable development time has been put towards a new token listing system, order book, API, and front-end UI all of which are at different stages of development and can be tracked on [GitHub](https://github.com/forkdelta/).